data-8/zero-to-data-8/z2d8/connect_class_materials.md

 * In the homeworks, remove all references to OKpy **server**.
 This means removing a particular line from homeworks before sharing them with your students.

   We have provided a script to do this automatically.
-To do so, you can run:
+It is located in `dsep_stack/z2d8/scripts`.
+To use it, navigate to this folder, then run:

-  `python remove_okpy_server_references.py path/to/homework/folders`
+  `python remove_okpy_server_code.py path/to/input_notebook.ipynb path/to/output_notebook.ipynb`

-  This will modify homeworks *in place*, removing the relevant reference to the OKpy servers in each one.
+  This will create a notebook at the output path after removing the relevant references to the OKpy servers.
 * Ensure that you have a JupyterHub running the Data 8 environment (if not, [follow these instructions](customize_hub_environment.html))
 * Create your interact links so they point to *your* version of the homeworks.
 For example,